 The masked man orders Steve to drive all three of them further into the woods, where he orders Steve and Chrissy to strip to their underwear before he shoots both of them in the head.
 The double homicide has stunned and terrified the community.
 And it’s at the forefront of the local high school’s gossip when school resumes in the fall, because the murderer hasn’t been caught yet. (“When the Streetlight Goes On” has some violence and language that don’t make it suitable for very young or very sensitive viewers.)

 Heading the homicide investigation is Detective Darlene Grasso (played by Queen Latifah), who is a very by-the-numbers generic cop character that has been done many times before in TV shows and movies.
-Charlie, who’s on the school’s newspaper, seems himself as an aspiring investigative journalist, so he asks to be assigned the story of investigating Chrissy’s murder.
+Charlie, who’s a writer/reporter for the school’s newspaper, seems himself as an aspiring investigative journalist, so he asks to be assigned the story of investigating Chrissy’s murder.

 Meanwhile, all eyes at the school are on Chrissy’s younger sister Becky, who is the opposite of Chrissy.
 Becky is quiet, withdrawn and one of those “quirky” creative types who doesn’t make friends easily.
 People feel sympathy for her but they also feel awkward around her because they don’t know what to say to her about her tragic loss.
 And a creepy thing happens when the murderer calls Chrissy’s phone number (which hadn’t been disconnected yet after she died), to apparently taunt the Monroe family and the authorities.

 The other young man who gets a lot of scrutiny is Casper Tatum (played by Sam Strike), a rebellious delinquent with an arrest record and a drug problem.
-Casper is one of those students who’s slightly older than high-school age because his failing grades have prevented him from graduating from high school with his original class.
+Casper is a student who’s slightly older than high-school age because his failing grades have prevented him from graduating from high school with his original class.
 Because he’s over 18 and doesn’t seem to have any parental supervision, he has a lot more freedom than other students at the high school.

 Because of Casper’s hoodlum reputation, more people in the community think that he’s the murderer than those who think Brad is the one who’s guilty.
 Casper has a massive crush on Becky, but he thinks he has no chance with her, because even if he weren’t under a cloud of suspicion for murdering her sister, Becky would still be considered out of Casper’s league.
 But Casper soon learns that Becky has a crush on him too, and they begin dating each other.